wp-plugins/kraken-image-optimizer/readme.txt

 == Changelog ==

+= 1.0.9 =
+* Fixed potential conflict with Bootstrap Modal on blogs using Twitter Bootstrap.
+* Better bundling of scripts for faster loading of the plugin.

+= 1.0.8 =
+* Added the ability to control the number of images the bulk tool optimizes at once.
+The default settings of 4 is recommended.
+Blogs with limited resources, for example those on small shared hosting plans should try a lower value if they run into issues with bulk optimization.
+Blogs on larger hosting plans can experiment with higher values.

 = 1.0.7 =
 * Added the ability to reset (or remove Kraken.io metadata) from individual images or all images at once, allowing further optimization in certain cases, for example, reoptimizing a previously losslessly optimized image as lossy.